KBR Inc (KBR)

 Debt-to-assets ratio = Long-term debt ÷ Total assets

-The debt-to-assets ratio of KBR Inc has been fluctuating over the past few years, ranging from 0.21 to 0.33.
-The ratio measures the proportion of the company's assets financed by debt, with a higher ratio indicating a higher level of debt relative to assets.
+The debt-to-assets ratio of KBR Inc has been relatively stable over the period from March 31, 2020, to December 31, 2024, ranging between 0.21 and 0.38.
+This ratio indicates the proportion of the company's assets financed by debt.

 Peer comparison